 The plus side of molds is that you can buy these silicone molds in a variety of different shapes and sizes.
 Once the lotion bars have cooled, it’s really easy to remove them from the mold.
 You could also try using muffin baking sheet (warning: I haven’t done this).
 I would grease the tins with coconut oil before pour the mixture into the baking sheet.

 The tins offer more protection to the bar and could be carried in purses, etc. If using tins, make sure they have a flat side so that when the lotion bar solidifies, it can easily slip out.
-If there is a curled lip at the rim, you’ll have a hard time getting it out!
+And if there is a curled lip at the rim, you’ll have a hard time getting it out!
 If you live in a hot environment, I strongly suggest using a tin for lotion bars.

 When these are completely cooled, you can pop them out of the mold or tin and put them to use.